 As with wound healing, the rejuvenation of the roof of the vagina and the clitoris involves numerous tissue types (blood vessels, nerves, smooth muscle fibers, lymph vessels, connective tissues, endothelium and so on).
 So when the vagina and the clitoris receive a concentrated wave of bioactive glycoproteins and FGF from a PRP injection, they immediately begin the process of generating new tissue.

-For additional information about the O-Shot, please contact Gr8Alchemy at 303-554-4444 — and be sure to look for an article about Dr. Runels and the O-Shot in the February 2014 edition Harper’s Magazine.
+For additional information about the O-Shot, please contact the HOPE Protocol at 303-554-4444 — and be sure to look for an article about Dr. Runels and the O-Shot in the February 2014 edition Harper’s Magazine.